gvls/go/2_basic/5_compiler_run_install/1_compiler_and_run.md

 ##  compiler and run
-It generate a **binary** file which add dependences library of runtime in current directory We can copy it to other machine to run and don't need install environment of `go develop`
+It generate a **binary** file which add dependences library of runtime in current directory in current directory We can copy it to other machine to run and don't need install environment of `go develop`

 ###   process